 Students who officially withdraw from a course may be eligible for some cancellation of charges.
-To withdraw, give notice in writing to the appropriate graduate program office or college services.
+To withdraw, give notice in writing to the appropriate graduate program office or the registrar's office.

 Tuition and fees for courses are cancelled according to the following schedule for classes lasting six weeks: